-People who sell marijuana without a license (i.e., on the “black market”) violate Health and Safety Code 11360 HS, California’s sale of marijuana law.
+People who sell marijuana without a license (for example, on the “black market”) violate Health and Safety Code 11360 HS, California’s sale of marijuana law.
 Similarly, under HS 11359, it remains a crime for anyone other than a licensed dispensary to possess marijuana with the intent to sell it.

 Consequences of possessing marijuana for sale

 HS 11359 possessing marijuana with intent to sell it on the black market is a California misdemeanor for most defendants.
 The potential penalties are: